battermann/pureapp/README.md

 Internally pureapp uses an instance of `StateT[IO, (Model, Cmd), Boolean]` where the `Boolean` value indicates termination.
 The program loop is implemented with `iterateUntil` which is stack safe.
 And the state is run with the initial `Model` and `Cmd`.

 Also we do not have to run our program.
-This is handled internally by calling `unsafeRunSync` on the `IO` value inside the state monad stack similar to scalz's SafeApp.
+This is handled internally by calling `unsafeRunSync` on the `IO` value inside the state monad stack similar to scalaz's SafeApp.